Exposing the kids to different cultures through holding the United Nations Day.

-Group Singing.
 The kids sang the age-old United Nations theme song, “It’s a Small World.”
 We had them sing together but we didn’t really have time to rehearse.
-So instead, we practiced individually and performed as a group.
+Instead, we practiced individually and performed as a group.
 It still worked!
-Watch the kids’ video below.

-Our next activity would be Mask Painting Activity for MassKara Festival 2016.
+Our next activity after United Nations Day would be Mask Painting Activity for MassKara Festival 2016.
 We are making homeschooling in Bacolod fun!